MicrosoftDocs/powerbi-docs/powerbi-docs/admin/incremental-refresh-xmla.md

 ms.service: powerbi
 ms.subservice:
 ms.topic: how-to
-ms.date: 12/03/2020
+ms.date: 02/16/2021
 LocalizationGroup:
 ---

 # Advanced incremental refresh with the XMLA endpoint

-Datasets in a Premium capacity with the [XMLA endpoint](service-premium-connect-tools.md) enabled for **read-write** operations allow more advanced dataset refresh, partition management,a nd metadata only deployments through tool, scripting, and API support.
+Datasets in a Premium capacity with the [XMLA endpoint](service-premium-connect-tools.md) enabled for **read-write** operations allow more advanced dataset refresh, partition management, and metadata only deployments through tool, scripting, and API support.
 In addition, refresh operations through the XMLA endpoint are not limited to [48 refreshes per day](../connect-data/refresh-data.md#data-refresh), and the [scheduled refresh timeout](../connect-data/refresh-troubleshooting-refresh-scenarios.md#scheduled-refresh-timeout) is not imposed.

 ## Partitions